Ned Manning: Theatre

 Close to the Bone was written in collaboration with the Indigenous students at the Eora Centre, and first produced there in September 1991.
 Luck of the Draw was produced by the Darwin Theatre Company in May 1999 and was the first play written by a non-Indigenous writer to be produced by Kooemba Jdarra theatre company in Brisbane.
 Last One Standing was performed at Sydney theatre the Old Fitzroy in 2007.
-Manning played lead character Joe in the Old Fitzroy production; The Sydney Morning Herald's reviewer Bryce Hallett described his performance as "terrific", providing the play "with an emotional anchor", but considered the play itself to be predictable, lacking in depth and with "nothing revelatory on offer"; The Sun-Herald reviewer was of a similar view.
+Manning played lead character Joe in the Old Fitzroy production.

+In 1989 Manning directed the Belvoir St Theatre production of a play, Black Cockatoos, about the relationship between a white woman and an Aboriginal man.

 Manning has created many works for young audiences.
 He has prepared scripts for ten works for The Bell Shakespeare Company's Actors at Work program, a travelling community and schools theatrical education initiative.
 Other plays for young people have included Alice Dreaming, which is one of the Australian Script Centre's anthology of large cast plays.
 In 2012 he contributed to a Federation Press anthology of monologues for drama students, No Nudity, Weapons or Naked Flames.
 His play Romeo and Juliet Intensive was nominated for a 2011 AWGIE Award.

-In 2012, NewSouth Books published Manning's memoir of a life of school teaching, Playground Duty.
-Reviewed by the New South Wales Writers' Centre's Amanda Calwell, it was described as showing "the value that one person with drive, ambition and compassion can offer by applying themselves to teaching".